-LEDs on Side Panel
+LEDs and Power Button on Side Panel

 The Gateway's LEDs, which indicate network activity, are located on the other side panel.
+The Gateway's power button is also located on this panel.

-Figure 3-2: LEDs on Side Panel
+Figure 3-2: Power Button and LEDs on Side Panel